infofiend/Osram_gSpots/README.md

  *	 Device Tile also contains buttons for (1) "hueLoop" (boolean "on" / "off" values) and
  *   (2) "Random Hue" (causes hue to change to a random color).
 Use these in CoRE to create color loop.

+And, if you feel like making a donation for these community efforts, it would be greatly appreciated: https://www.paypal.me/anthonypastor .
+Thanks!